bbill37/CV/README.md

 # Artificial Intelligence Intern

+Final-year B.CS. student specializing in Artificial Intelligence, seeking an internship opportunity starting in October 2023.
+Eager to contribute my knowledge and skills in AI, computer science, and IT to a forward-thinking company in the tech industry.
+Experienced in developing AI solutions and software applications, with a passion for solving real-world challenges.
+Certified in Google Cloud Computing, Machine Learning, Data Engineering, and Applications & Use Cases.
+Proficient in C++, Python, Java, MATLAB, and Android Studio.
+A detail-oriented and collaborative team player with strong communication and time management skills.

 ## Education
 - B.CS., Artificial Intelligence | Universiti Teknikal Malaysia Melaka (_Mar 2024_)
 - Matric, Module II Physical Science | Kolej Matrikulasi Negeri Sembilan (_Mar 2020_)